16-07b: Summary Of Essay Seven: Engels's Second Law, The Interpenetration Of opposites -- Or, Why Dialectical Materialism Can't Explain Change

-In that case, exactly which opposites are united (spatially or logically) in/with iron ore?
+In that case, exactly which opposites are united (spatially or logically) in or any particular lump of iron ore?
+Or, indeed, in or with all such lumps?
 Of course, it could be argued that the above considerations completely misconstrue the nature of this Law.
 No one supposes that cats and nuggets of iron ore contain their opposites.

 Indeed, this is how Woods and Grant explained things:

 "Nature seems to work in pairs.
 We have the 'strong' and the 'weak' forces at the subatomic level; attraction and repulsion; north and south in magnetism; positive and negative in electricity; matter and anti-matter; male and female in biology, odd and even in mathematics; even the concept of 'left and right handedness' in relation to the spin of subatomic particles....
 There are two kinds of matter, which can be called positive and negative.
 Like kinds repel and unlike attract."
 [Woods and Grant (1995), p.65.]

 However, if nature works in pairs (at least), what then is the paired opposite of a cat that causes that animal to change?
 If cats have no 'dialectical opposites', then it must be the case that such feline parts of nature (at least) don't work in pairs, and thus don't change.